The marriage of form and function

 In Copenhagen, Denmark, the Niels Bohr Building is starting to take shape, and when finished in 2017, the 53,000-m2 laboratory and teaching facility will accommodate scientists and students from most parts of the world.
 Since 2010, a consultancy group consisting of Ramboll engineers and architects from Vilhelm Lauritzen, Christensen & Co, GHB Landscape Architects and Collin Gordon Associates has been working together on the complex project.
 Their remarkably close teamwork and the use of building information modelling (BIM) are preventing the type of collaborative problems that can result in timeframe and cost overruns:

-He also attributes the success to the fact that architects and engineers prepared the competition proposal together and that 3D technology was used throughout the entire process.
+The success can also be attributed to the fact that architects and engineers prepared the competition proposal together and that 3D technology was used throughout the entire process.

 Many paths to success